queekao/interview-Fscape/simple_application/README.md

 # Interview-Fscape

-This is a simple of Fscape interview
+This is a simple application of Fscape interview

 ## Frontend Configuration